Subjectshowing only Chemistry Show all Subject

 Learning Sustainability with Sim City part of Activities

 Sim City is a computer game that has the player design a city.
 They become the mayor.
 While designing the city from ground, they can choose sustainaiblity energy options such as wind farms, geothermal, and solar.
 The game includes greening options and pollution factors.
 Teachers in a variety of disciplines can utilize this to bring their core course concepts to life.

-Ocean Acidification: The Other Carbon Problem part of CLEAN:Community:Teaching Materials
+Ocean Acidification: The Other Carbon Problem part of CLEAN:CLEAN Network:Teaching Materials

 Erik Christensen, South Florida Community College